|Nutritional Guidelines (per serving)|

 - 2 teaspoons soy sauce

-- Spray a clean grill or grilling container with non-stick cooking spray or brush it with vegetable oil.
+Spray a clean grill or grilling pan with non-stick cooking spray or brush it with vegetable oil.

 Grill the tuna over hot coals for about 5 to 7 minutes, or until nicely charred on the outside and still a bit pink in the middle.